-ServiceNow is the easy-to-use strategic platform selected to organize and manage Auburn University's IT Service Management (ITSM) efforts.
-ServiceNow is based on the Information Technology Infrastructure Library (ITIL) framework, which is the most widely accepted approach to ITSM.
+ServiceNow is the enterprise platform to organize and manage Auburn University's IT Service Management (ITSM) efforts.
+ServiceNow is based on the Information Technology Infrastructure Library (ITIL) framework, the most widely accepted approach to ITSM.
 ITIL training is available within the LinkedIn Learning catalog of courses.
+ITIL® unveiled: A journey begins / LinkedIn Learning

-Using a common, extensible database called the Configuration Management Database (CMDB) ServiceNow branches interconnectedly into IT Operations Management and IT Business Management.
+Using an extensible database called the Configuration Management Database (CMDB), ServiceNow branches interconnectedly into IT Operations Management, Security Operations, IT Business Management, and a suite of other modules.